lukemurray77/LowBar/index.md

-# LowBar.js
+# Reimplementation of underscore.js

 This project is my attempt at reimplementing some key methods of the underscore.js library.

+Underscore is a JavaScript library that provides a whole mess of useful functional programming helpers without extending any built-in objects.
+See the website <a href="http://underscorejs.org">here</a>.

-If you want to see the tests in action or check out the code just follow these steps:
+If you want to see the tests in action or check out the code in more detail just follow these steps:
 ```s
 git clone https://github.com/lukemurray77/LowBar.git LowBar